This Project Provides: Hardware abstraction layer source code

 The latest ACPI specification is published on the ACPI home page: http://www.acpi.info.

-This home page is meant to answer the most common questions for users, testers, debuggers, and contributors.
+This project is for system developers, testers, debuggers, and other contributors working on desktop and clamshell devices.
 If your question is not answered here, please direct it to the primary mailing list for this project: firstname.lastname@example.org.

 This is a large open source project distributed under the GPL-2.0+ open source license.
 With a mature and established codebase containing almost 8 million lines of code, Linux ACPI is written largely in C. Linux distributions such as Chromium, Chrome OS, Android on IA, Ubuntu and Fedora use Linux ACPI.

 Intel is a major contributor to Linux ACPI enabling the generation-to-generation ‘it just works’ users have come to expect.
 This project is optimized through open source to for the Intel® Atom™ processors and Intel® Core™ processors.